Environment | In harmony with nature

 Rubber tree forest

-Achievement reported at the local meeting
+Achievement reported at a local meeting

-The project had helped local citizens plant rubber trees and other agricultural products in the forest, as well as native trees and shrubs that used to grow there long ago.
-This forest management provided high economic value for the community and contributed to biodiversity conservation.
+The project helped local citizens plant rubber trees and other agricultural products in the forest, as well as native trees and shrubs that used to grow there long ago.
+This forest management project provided high economic value for the community and contributed to biodiversity conservation.
 Local residents also conducted patrols and other activities to prevent forest fires.
 These activities empowered local residents to become self-sufficient and created mechanisms for long-term forest revitalization and management of forests.
 BSKP supported the residents by providing rubber tree saplings and agricultural technologies.

 Contribution related to society

-In 2022, 148 initiatives*1 related to the environment were implemented in 19 countries, which includes 87 initiatives with external partners*2, with 4,902 employee volunteers*3, and reached 25,972 people*4 in those communities.
+In 2023, 250 initiatives*1 related to the environment were implemented in 23 markets.
+This includes 179 initiatives with external partners,*2 involving 15,739 employee volunteers,*3 reaching 77,670 people*4 in those communities.

 1. Counting of “initiatives” varies by country or region.